 Program changes to the undergraduate catalog, including new programs, must be complete before the catalog is published in the late spring for the upcoming academic year (with specific deadlines set by the Office of the Registrar).

-The PC often holds two readings on many kinds of program changes as well as new program proposals.
-The PC may hold a proposal to a third meeting when there are significant issues to resolve, but must at the third meeting recommend it to UCC or send it back to the unit unless the proposing unit asks the committee to retain it another month for further discussion and clarification.
+The PC may hold two readings on a program change or new program proposal when there are significant questions or concerns.
+The PC may hold a proposal to a third meeting when the issues persist, but must at the third meeting recommend it to UCC or send it back to the unit unless the proposing unit asks the committee to retain it another month for further discussion and clarification.
 Upon approval, PC recommends approval of the program to UCC at a first reading.
 Unless tabled or withdrawn, UCC will vote on the program at the second reading.

 The total of this process can take 3 months.
 PC publishes a date (usually mid-late February) on their web page that corresponds with the agenda distribution of their 3rd to last meeting of the academic year that serves to notify proposers when proposals should be submitted in order to assure time for complete review and approval to meet the catalog revision deadlines.